 Our units are listed for trading on the New York Stock Exchange under the symbol "TPP."
-The last reported sale price of the units on the New York Stock Exchange on March 27, 2003 was \$31.14 per unit.
+The last reported sale price of the units on the New York Stock Exchange on April 2, 2003 was \$30.35 per unit.

-We have agreed with Duke Energy Transport and Trading Company, LLC, an affiliate of Duke Energy Corporation, to use the net proceeds from this offering to repurchase a number of our Class B units equal to the number of units we sell in this offering.
+We have agreed with Duke Energy Transport and Trading Company, LLC, an affiliate of Duke Energy Corporation, to use the net proceeds from this offering to repurchase 3,425,000 of our Class B units which is equal to the number of units we are selling in this offering.
 We will use any net proceeds from the sale of additional units upon any exercise of the underwriters' over-allotment option to repurchase an equal number of additional Class B units from Duke Energy Transport and Trading Company, LLC.
 The total number of Class B units outstanding is 3,916,547.